4 guidelines for writing great multiple choice questions

 Pop quiz!
 What’s wrong with this question?

-Take a look at this example multiple choice question.
+Take a look at this example of a multiple-choice question.
 Does something seem a bit off to you?

 This example violates all four of the guidelines above.